PSarapata/Moto_Crawler/MotoCrawler/MotoCrawler/docs/modules/about-author.rst

     Author
 ##############

-My name is Pawel Sarapata and I am the single developer wannabe behind MotoCrawler.
+My name is Pawel Sarapata and I am the developer wannabe behind MotoCrawler.
 I started being serious about programming in 2020, I started in Back End engineering with Python and Django, however as you can see, I am slowly exploring Front-End integration, and am hoping to become a FullStack web developer at some point in the future.